openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 24. What does the message "Part of the nodes was not translated to IE. Stopped" mean? <a name="question-24"></a>

-Some of the layers are not supported by the Inference Engine and cannot be translated to an Intermediate Representation.
-You can extend the Model Optimizer by allowing generation of new types of layers and implement these layers in the dedicated Inference Engine plugins.
+Some of the operations are not supported by the OpenVINO Runtime and cannot be translated to an Intermediate Representation.
+You can extend the Model Optimizer by allowing generation of new types of operations and implement these operations in the dedicated OpenVINO plugins.
 For more information, refer to the [OpenVINO™ Extensibility Mechanism](../../Extensibility_UG/Intro.md)

 #### 25. What does the message "While creating an edge from .. to .. : node name is undefined in the graph.
 Check correctness of the input model" mean? <a name="question-25"></a>